damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/3. Design/Behavioral model/README.md

 - **Comments:**

   - *Analysis of the physical phenomenon of product such as e.g. structural, thermal, and thermos-mechanical analysis by finite element method support decision made at the latter stages of design.*
   - *It promises a more comprehensive exploration of design alternatives and a better-performing final design.*

+  #### *Example of Virtual prototype: *[Tensor Mechanics Module](https://mooseframework.inl.gov/modules/tensor_mechanics/index.html)*

  ```
   Metadata: